15+ Beautiful Landscapes in Spain That Will Amaze You

 San Juan de Gaztelugatxe is a beautiful tiny island located about 40 minutes by car from Bilbao.

-What makes this island unique is the fact that it is connected with the mainland by a man-made stone bridge, then it transitions into a path that has 241 steps and zigzags all the way to the top.
+What makes this island unique is its connection to the mainland by a man-made stone bridge, followed by a path with 241 steps that zigzags to the top.

 There’s a legend that says that when you reach the top, you need to ring the church’s bell three times to make a wish.

-If you’ve watched season 7 of Games of Thrones, you’ll recognise this place which is referred to as “Dragonstone.”
+If you’ve watched season 7 of Game of Thrones, you’ll recognise this place, which is referred to as “Dragonstone.”
 Because of this series, this place has become more and more popular.

 If you aren’t planning to rent a car during your time in Bilbao, you can either take a bus or go on a guided tour to San Juan de Gaztelugatxe.

-📌Tip: Wear comfortable and waterproof shoes the path is sometimes slippery from the splashing of water.
+📌Tip: Wear comfortable and waterproof shoes, as the path is sometimes slippery from the splashing of water.

 Desert in Spain